Slovak Prime Minister Igor Matovic offers to resign

 But other observers argue the government still has a chance of succeeding.

-“They did quite good things but the pandemic prevented them from being more effective,” says Grigorij Meseznikov, head of the IVO think tank.
+“They did quite good things but the pandemic prevented them from being more effective,” says Grigorij Meseznikov, head of the IVO think-tank.
 “They can continue, there is no doubt about this.”

 Yet even if the government staggers on, it is doubtful that it can fulfil the hopes of those in 2018 who attended the biggest demonstrations since the 1989 Velvet Revolution against communism.
 Handling the pandemic and the economic rebuilding afterwards would challenge even a strong, united government.